Gladioul/Renpy_ollama_local_AI_configuration/README.md

 ## Tips and Tricks

--Use auto to avoid spaming clicks to know when the response has been served
+-Use auto to avoid spaming clicks to know when the response has been served -Put the auto setting bar below mid to get a more fluid conversation

 ## ¿Future updates?